livewyer-ops/poc-servicemesh2024/docs/test-report-istio.md

 **Summary**

 Based on the tables above, we can conclude that Istio Ambient consumes less resources than Istio Sidecar at all scales.
+This result is expected because the resources required by Istio Sidecar increase with the number of sidecar enabled pods.
+More pods, more sidecars, more resources needed.
+In contrast, Istio Ambient mitigates this by using a new decoupled design, so the resource requirement per node remains relatively constant regardless of the number of pods.

 For the `bookinfo` app with `1` replica, the difference in CPU and memory usage is approximately `28%` and `160%` respectively.
 However, for the `bookinfo` app with `8` replicas, the difference in CPU and memory usage is about `46%` and `175%` respectively.